 "The idea for cannabis hospitality is basically giving them a place where it's safe to use the substance.
 It's the most basic idea," Wyatt said.

-For cannabis hospitality to exist, you have to enable cannabis tourism.
+For cannabis hospitality to exist, cannabis tourism must also exist.

 Once you do that, "the sky's the limit," Munch and Co.'s Wyatt said.